saulrichardson/edgar-ai/README.md

    prompt section and submits a pull-request-style patch for human or automated approval (champion–challenger logic).

+8. **Governor** – Applies policy checks and decides whether the extracted dataset is acceptable for publication or should be routed back for further refinement.

-8. **Breaker** – Generates synthetic edge cases designed to fail current prompts, feeding them back into the pipeline and forcing continual hardening.
+9. **Breaker** – Generates synthetic edge cases designed to fail current prompts, feeding them back into the pipeline and forcing continual hardening.